Instructor: Dr. Manil Suri

 The course is divided into three sections:

 A. RATES AND GROWTH: An important part of mathematics is to be able to make calculations and predictions based on data and trends.
 In this section, we will explore such techniques, by reviewing and building upon material that you have seen before in earlier math classes.
+Particular attention will be paid to how math helps us understand the COVID pandemic.
 The sequence of connected topics we will cover is:

 - Percentages and Decimals: This will be mainly review – refer to pages 1-5 of “Problem Solving” chapter in textbook.
 Quiz-1 and Quiz0 will be based on this.
 We will also discuss this essay by J. Ellenberg about real-life examples where percentages have been used to generate fake news.
 One of the issues that will come up is how to round answers that are decimals.
 We will define absolute and relative change.